High Risk Homeowners Insurance - How Can I Avoid It?

 • Security Systems: Install a comprehensive security system with alarms, cameras, and monitoring services.

 • Smoke Detectors: Ensure you have working smoke detectors and carbon monoxide alarms throughout your home.
+Depending on the source, between 25%-60% of homes do not have a fire extinguisher.
+They are inexpensive and not having at least one is dangerous.

 • Reinforced Doors and Windows: Strengthen entry points to deter break-ins and reduce damage from severe weather.
+Older homes that have not had windows replaced may have ordinary glass which is dangerous while newer tempered or laminated glass is safer and stronger.

 3. Location Considerations